boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ```
 sirius login -u <email> -p
 ```
+See `sirius login --help` for details.

-NOTE: When logging in, SIRIUS will retrieve a long lived refresh_token that will be stored until it is invalidated by logging out.
+**NOTE:** When logging in, SIRIUS will retrieve a long lived refresh_token that will be stored until it is invalidated by logging out.
 You username and password will never be stored locally.

-To log in via the CLI, see `sirius login --help`.

 ## Installing Gurobi and/or CPLEX